Bradypus variegatus¶

 The high-suitability core covers Brazil's southeastern Atlantic Forest and the Amazon basin — both well-known sloth strongholds — plus secondary patches across Central America.
 The model correctly identifies the unsuitability of the Andes (cold, high altitude) and the very dry Brazilian Northeast (Caatinga).

-Saving outputs¶
+7. Saving outputs¶

-Two files were written automatically:
+Two files are written automatically:

-Optional: Priority sites for survey¶
+8. Priority sites for survey¶

-A natural next step is to use the trained model to plan follow-up surveys.
-Switch to ⑤ Priority Sites for Survey, choose Discovery mode, leave the auto-set minimum suitability of 0.9, and click ▶ Extract Priority Sites:
+A natural next step is to use the trained model to plan follow-up surveys. ⑤ Priority Sites for Survey offers two distinct modes — Discovery (looking for new populations) and Validation (stratified field-checks across the suitability gradient).

 Each candidate is at least 1 km from any known occurrence and at least 500 m from any other candidate, so a single field trip can plausibly cover several at once.
+Discovery is the right mode when the question is "where could the species be that we have not yet looked?" — the Rhoden et al. 2017 "Maxent-directed surveys" paradigm.

 Next steps¶